-Professional Development Seminars
+Professional Development Hands-on Seminars

-- Introduction to Geographic Information Systems (GIS) and key spatial concepts
+- Introduction to spatial technologies concepts

-- Creating and maintaining a free ESRI Education organization account
+- Creating and maintaining a free Esri Education organization account

 - How to take advantage of existing resources to enhance your classroom